 Based on PWC’s search by voice statistics, many users also just want to keep information on purchases, preferences, and product recommendations personal.
 Some view pre-authorized spending as a recipe for disaster since anyone within hearing range can order their voice assistant to buy something online.

 Among these respondents, 38% were worried about the fact that a voice assistant would be privy to everything auditory that takes place in their daily life.
 Meanwhile, 28% were anxious that the security of their personal data could be compromised while using voice technology.
-Voice search stats indicate that the technology will develop to be more accurate, secure, and better supported by apps and brands.
+Voice search stats indicate that technology will develop to be more accurate, secure, and better supported by apps and brands.
 So we expect that overall adoption will eventually rise.

-Opening hours has been found to be the most common error or missing information on business listings.
+Opening hours have been found to be the most common error or missing information on business listings.
 Almost half of all listings contained this error.
 Website is the second most common, then location name and street name errors follow.

 Source: Search Engine Watch